raggedkarma/node-gtfs/README.md

 ##Example Application

 There is an example web app that creates some restful API endpoints and has a simple frontend for viewing transit data.
 It is in examples/express.
-You could load the example site with:
+You can load the example site with:

     $ node ./examples/express/index.js